The Australian desert – the outback of Australia

 - Desert Tracks (1997), 27 minute documentary, Directed by David Jowsey, with clips and teachers notes available from Australian Screen.
 CAAMA, short and access to Educational copy,

-- Traditional and Contemporary Fire Project, video, 40 minutes, Rangelands NRM's reveals the Martu perspectives of fire and how they use fire to look after their families
+- Burning, Bushfoods and Biodiversity, video, 40 minutes, Rangelands NRM's reveals the Martu perspectives of fire and how they use fire to look after their families

 Land management and livelihoods